masonmedia/jl_swup/README.md

 ## **Layout and Frameworks**

 The site uses Bootstrap 4.1.
 Layout uses native Bootstrap classes, and [atomic css](https://css-tricks.com/lets-define-exactly-atomic-css/).
 "Atomic CSS is the approach to CSS architecture that favors small, single-purpose classes with names based on visual function."
 Bootstrap began this approach with version 4, including the use of flexbox.
 Classes are reusable and allow for fast scaffolding, consistency in layout/design, low code repetition, and minimal stylesheet bloat.
-The downside is that the HTML can get dense with classes, and - a point that is constantly debated - can make editing or changing styles less global.
+The downside is that the HTML can get dense with classes, and can make editing or changing styles less global.

 ## **PHP**

 Jaxx.io is built with PHP, primarily for its `includes` and `variables` functionality.
-It also was employed so as to make copy and images especially able to be updated in a future state by a non-coder i.e. Maggie/Di.
-Another consideration was as an alternative to static HTML (the previous jaxx.io architecture) where header, menu, and footer content existed on every page, and required inefficient manual editing.
+It was also employed to make it easier for a non-coder (i.e. Maggie/Di) to make edits to copy and images.
+Another consideration was as an alternative to static HTML: in the previous jaxx.io architecture, header, menu, and footer content existed on every page.
+This required inefficient and repetitive manual editing.

 ### **includes folder**